Family and Children

 - child benefit or a benefit is received for these children, which excludes child benefit,

-- the monthly income of the parents reaches the minimum income limit of 900 Euro for parents and 600 Euro for single parents,
+- the monthly income of the parents reaches the minimum income limit of 900 Euro gross for couples and 600 Euro gross for single parents,

 - the family's needs are covered by the payment of child benefit, supplementary child allowance and, if applicable, due housing benefit and therefore no entitlement to Unemployment benefit II arises.